lowandrew/Plasmid_Assembler/docs/usage.md

-# Usage With a Pip Install
+# Usage With a Pip/Conda Install

 The basic usage of Plasmid Extractor is fairly simple.
 As input, you will need to provide: